5 Polite Ways to Disarm Rude People

 Do you work in a rude or hostile environment?
-If so, a new study shows that rudeness in the workplace is a contagious behavior that spreads, if nothing is done to break the vicious cycle of incivility.
+A new study shows that rudeness in the workplace is a contagious behavior that spreads, if nothing is done to break the vicious cycle of incivility.

 Workplace rudeness is a serious problem.
-For the recent study, three psychologists at Lund University in Sweden surveyed nearly 6,000 people on the social climate of their workplace.
-75% of the survey respondents said that they'd been subjected to rudeness in the past year.
+For the recent study, three psychologists at Lund University in Sweden surveyed nearly 6,000 people on the social climate of their workplaces—and 75% of respondents reported that they'd been subjected to rudeness in the past year.

-The researchers of this study said, “Rudeness can refer to petty behavior such as excluding someone from information and cooperation, or "forgetting" to invite someone to a communal event.
+The researchers wrote, “Rudeness can refer to petty behavior such as excluding someone from information and cooperation, or "forgetting" to invite someone to a communal event.
 It can also refer to taking credit for the work of others, spreading rumors, sending malicious emails, or not giving praise to subordinates.”

 The December 2015 study, “Models of Workplace Incivility: The Relationships to Instigated Incivility and Negative Outcomes,” was published in the journal BioMed Research International.